ag-informatics/streamflow/README.md

         class ClipDemProcessingAlgorithm(QgsProcessingAlgorithm):

 Given that the process algorithm works like a QGIS tool, parameters must be named.
-In this case the parameters are: a shapefile, a DEM file (input), and a clipped DEM (output) according to the extent of the shapefile.
+In this case the parameters are: a shapefile, a DEM file (input), and a clipped DEM (output), a filled DEM (output) and the calculated slope layer (output) according to the extent of the shapefile.

         class ClipDemProcessingAlgorithm(QgsProcessingAlgorithm):
             DEM = 'dem'
             FARM_SHP = 'farm_shape'
             CLIP_DEM = 'clipped_dem'
+            FILL_DEM = 'filled_dem'
+            SLOPE = 'slope'

 Once the parameters are named, functions are used to provide a title and a short description of the algorithm.